|Ah dolente partita (SSATB)|

 |Deh Tirsi, anima mia, perdona (prima parte of 2) (SSATB+bc) *NEW*|

 Rognoni's version of Amarilli's poignant Pastor Fido lament, altered to address a "generic" shepherd Tirsi rather than her beloved Mirtillo.
 Here the continuo part is obligatory, not optional.
-See also Monteverdi's "Anima mia, perdona."
+See also Marenzio's setting of the same text, as well as Monteverdi's "Anima mia, perdona."

 |Arda pur sempre (SMTTB) |